AndcultureCode/AndcultureCode/clean-code/FORMATTING.md

 ### Indentation

 When encountering single lines of execution within a block of code, you should use curly braces.
 Curly braces provide a visual aid in reading scoped code execution.
+They also aid in preventing unexpected errors.

 Consider the following code example which we consider a bad coding practice:
 ```CSharp